 Cranberry Cake with Caramel Sauce

 This cake is made of butter, sugar, flour, baking powder, salt and evaporated milk.
-The first time I looked at this recipe, I wondered if Carolee had left out the eggs.
-I think I may have called her to double check… There are no eggs in Cranberry Cake with Caramel Sauce.
-So if you’re allergic to eggs, this is your dessert!
+The first time I looked at this recipe, I wondered if my friend Carolee had left out the eggs?
+I think I may have called her to double check… There are no eggs in this recipe, so, if you’re allergic to eggs, this is your dessert!

 Cranberry Cake with Caramel Sauce